Real or Fake Christmas Tree—Which Is the “Greener” Choice?

 When you do haul out that fake tree, you won’t end up with pine needles all over the place, or bring in microscopic mold spores that could trigger allergic reactions in some people.
 Plus, the water feeding a real tree probably contains preservative that could make your pet sick if it takes a drink from the tree stand.

 Then again, by sticking with artificial, you’ll miss out on that lovely pine smell that a real Christmas tree lets off, not to mention the fun of heading to a tree farm to cut your own.
 So up to you: Light a pine-scented candle while you decorate your fake tree, or gather your family for a trip to the farm.
-Or make like this resourceful mom, who had her kids decorate a tumbleweed bush when money was tight and no one minded a bit.
+Or make like one resourceful mom, who had her kids decorate a tumbleweed bush when money was tight and no one minded a bit.
 In fact, it became a memory the family cherishes.
 It’s your holiday; don’t forget, you’re making traditions.